Well, that’s a wrap people, at least for now.

 Following this reveal, we get a brief happy scene with Historia, where she is excited for Mikasa being important because it means she has someone to relate to.

-Eren then slides in all smooth and comments that Historia looks happy, to which she replies that she is.
+Eren then comments that Historia looks happy, to which she replies that she is.

 You know, just to drive the knife deeper into her hearts when she looks so unhappy with her pregnancy later in the episode.